Building A New Home!

 Join The Campaign Today!

 There are many ways to support the Powering Milwaukee Campaign.
-Several naming opportunities are available including our Mainstage and Studio Theaters, and donations can be paid over up to 5 years and made with appreciated assets like stock.
+Several naming opportunities are available including our Studio Theaters, and donations can be paid over up to 5 years and made with appreciated assets like stock.

 Private tours and giving discussions can be arranged at your convenience.